 Okay, now let’s look at how to set up a web store.

-Step 2: Decide how you want to build your online shop
+3. Decide what you want to sell in your online shop

 If you’re moving an existing business online then you’ll already have a strong idea of the products/services you want to sell.
 By and large, it’s very easy to move from selling a product/service from a physical shop to selling the same product/service online.
 There may be some logistical challenges, such as shipping and stock in the case of physical products, or delivering a service in times of social distancing.